-After their yearly African migration to breed the birds have made the journey of up to 8,000 miles back to the UK to nest and hatch their beautiful chicks from April through to September.
+After their yearly African migration to breed, the birds have made the journey of up to 8,000 miles back to the UK to nest and hatch their beautiful chicks from April through to August and leave in October.

 Despite efforts to support the species, the number of house martins has declined by 57% since 1969 and has unfortunately landed them on the IUCN Red List of threatened species from 2021.

 Our House Martin colony is a significant population for Lincolnshire so it’s really important to us that we do everything we can to support them – here are some of the reasons House Martins keep coming back to us: